 I started Coding with Knives in 2014 to share my story of learning to code, and it helped me launch my career as a developer.
-In 2017 I became Director of Engineering at Juice Analytics, where I lead our platform and ops teams.
-I’ve been able to put what I learned as an engineer to work building high-performing teams with trust, transparent processes, creative freedom and ownership, and a strong sense of purpose.
+In 2017 I became Director of Engineering at Juice Analytics, where I led the platform engineering and ops teams.
+At Juice, Verica, and beyond, I’ve put what I learned as an engineer to work building high-performing teams with trust, transparent processes, creative freedom and ownership, and a strong sense of purpose.
 My goal is to enable, empower, and inspire developers to do the best work of their lives.

 First, the obvious: to keep the theme going.
 (Coding with Knives… Leading with Spoons…).
 It’s also a reference to my roots: I’m a career-changer chef turned developer who got her start at tech conferences talking about learning to code with cooking metaphors.
 And as much as I love a knife, my secret favorite utensil is the gentle, versatile spoon.
 Spoons deliver ice cream, corn chowder, crème brûlée and curry in equal measure.
 And besides, you can’t eat off a knife.
 (Except when you do, and you look terrifying.)

 If you’re familiar with Spoon Theory–the disability metaphor that describes how chronic illness and disability depletes energy available for daily life and work–you’ll absolutely hear resonance here.
 Many of us in tech have already lost a number of spoons before we even sit down at the keyboard.
 As an engineering manager, my goal is to help my engineers retain spoons at work by offering practical people-focused leadership, guidance, and support.
 At Leading with Spoons, I’ll help you learn how.

 Welcome to Leading with Spoons.
 I’m glad you’re here.